stepci/stepci/docs/using-test-tools.md

-# Using with Mocha, Ava, Jest
+# Using in test tools

-Step CI runner can be integrated directly into your test tools
+Step CI runner can be integrated directly with JavaScript test tools

 ## Preparation